ECCO-GROUP/ECCO-website/Readme.md

 ### Guidelines for editing
 1. Always insert your name and date as a comment to any item added. e.g., ```<!-- Ian Fenty 2018-11-06 -->```
+1. Images on the landing page carousel expand to fill the whole page by default.
+I don't know how to change that behavior.
+To avoid giant plots you can embed your image within a larger black image.
+Here is an [example](https://github.com/ECCO-GROUP/ECCO-website/blob/master/assets/images/home/Pie17carousel.jpg).
+I also made a ```svg``` template that you can use [here](https://github.com/ECCO-GROUP/ECCO-website/blob/master/assets/images/home/fenty_front_page_image_template.svg)

 ### Name and location of important items of webpage
 1. Carousel & Front Page News: /index.php
 1. Dedicated News: /news/index.php